-- a.
-50% of amount invested in equity share Or - b.
+- b.
 Maximum Rs.
 25,000 which ever is less. - (5) 80 D Deduction in respect of medical insurance premium:- This deduction is allowed upto Rs.
-15,000 for premium paid by individual and HUF assesses but if premium is paid for a person aged 60 years and above, an additional deduction of Rs.
+25,000 for premium paid by individual and HUF assesses but if premium is paid for a person aged 60 years and above, an additional deduction of Rs.
 5000 will be allowed, it means that maximum deduction will be Rs.
-20,000. - (6) 80 DD Deduction is respect of expense of deposit for maintenance of handicapped dependent:Under this section, individual & HUF assesses will be entitled for a standard Deduction Rs.
-50,000.
-In case of server disability, [More than 80%] SD will be Rs.
-100,000. - (7) 80 DDB Deduction in respect of medical treatment of specified diseases:- This deduction will be allowed to individual & HUF assesses upto Rs.
+30,000. - (6) 80 DD Deduction is respect of expense of deposit for maintenance of handicapped dependent:Under this section, individual & HUF assesses will be entitled for a standard Deduction Rs.
+75,000.
+In case of server disability, [More than 80%] S.D. will be Rs.
+125,000. - (7) 80 DDB Deduction in respect of medical treatment of specified diseases:- This deduction will be allowed to individual & HUF assesses upto Rs.
 40,000 (In case of persons aged 60 years or above, Rs.
-60,000) - (8) 80 E Deduction in respect of payment of interest of higher education loan for individual:-Actual amount of interest is deductible. - (9) 80 G Deduction in respect of donation given to recognized charitable institutions and funds:This deduction is allowed to assesses to all categories for such donation given by them to charitable institution funds situated in India which are given in monetary form only.
+60,000) - (8) 80 E Deduction in respect of payment of interest of higher education loan for individual:- Actual amount of interest is deductible. - (9) 80 G Deduction in respect of donation given to recognized charitable institutions and funds:This deduction is allowed to assesses to all categories for such donation given by them to charitable institution funds situated in India which are given in monetary form only.